 How to Invest in German Property – The Easy Way

-The volume of investment raised by crowd-investing platforms for property developments and redevelopments surged by 92.5 percent in 2016.
+The volume of investment raised by crowd-investing platforms for property developments and redevelopments has been doubling every year and there are no signs of saturation yet.

 iFunded is the leading property crowdfunding website in Germany.
 They have a very nice interface and all the information is well presented in German and also in English.
 They are open to investors all over Europe and signing up is super easy.